fabiomolinar/powerlink-rs/docs/architecture/architecture_overview.md

 ## Naming Conventions

-Although RUST standard doesn't use UPPER CASE to define `enum`s, this crate will be using `#![allow(non_camel_case_types)]` in certain parts of the code to keep the variable names in the code aligned with the variable names in the specification.
+This crate tries to keep the Rust standard when defining variables and constants names.
+However, where appropriate, it should document the names to make sure to the naming used on the specification.